SirFelingthon/Python-Interpreter/README.md

 - ADD: adds the 2 uppest values of the stack, removes them and pushes the outcome to the stack
 - SUB: subs the 2 uppest values of the stack, removes them and pushes the outcome to the stack
 - PRINT -string-: prints the -string- to the python terminal
-- READ: read integer input in the python terminal and pushes it to the stack
+- READ: reads integer input in the python terminal and pushes it to the stack
 - JUMP.EQ.0 -name-: if the top value of the stack is equal to 0, runs the function with the corresponding -name-, else runs the code below
 - JUMP.GT.0 -name-: if the top value of the stack is greater than 0, runs the function with the corresponding -name-, else runs the code below
 - HALT: ends the program